 During treatment, you may be less active than usual.
 This can make you feel more tired.
 It can also make your muscles lose some strength.
-Doing a small amount of physical activity regularly, such as going for a short walk, will give you more energy and make you feel stronger.
+Doing a small amount of physical activity regularly will give you more energy and make you feel stronger.
+This includes going for a short walk.

-Some hospitals have exercise programmes for people recovering from treatment.
+Some hospitals, cancer charities and leisure clubs have exercise programmes for people recovering from treatment.
 Your cancer team can tell you what is available in your area.